 Another parasite, Cryptosporidium, is a common culprit behind diarrhea

 epidemics in childcare centers and other public places.
 Cryptosporidium often causes

 watery diarrhea that can last for 2 weeks or more.

 People often get crampy belly pain first, followed by diarrhea that can last 3–5

 loss of appetite

 nausea (uncomfortable feeling before vomiting)

 Most infections that cause diarrhea, especially viral infections, will go away

-to ride out the illness.
-If you do become dehydrated, you might need to go to the
+out the illness.
+If you do become dehydrated, you might need to go to the hospital

-hospital for intravenous (IV) fluids to replace those lost to diarrhea, vomiting,
+for intravenous (IV) fluids to replace those lost to diarrhea, vomiting, and fever.

 If you go to your doctor, you may give a stool sample so he or she can find out